ZerZru/GlowHockey/README.md

 ![glow hockey title](https://github.com/ZerZru/GlowHockey/blob/master/title.png)

-At this moment, this repository have just snapshots images
+At this moment, this repository have just a snapshot images